mjuhanne/fyrtur-motor-board/README.md

 ## Wiring and UART interface

-The motor is connected with 4 wires (TX, RX, GND, VCC) where TX and RX are UART lines operating at 2400 kbps (8N1 = 1 start bit, 8 data bits,no parity, 1 stop bit) using 3.3V logic high.
+The motor is connected with 4 wires (TX, RX, GND, VCC).
+TX and RX are UART lines operating at 2400 kbps (8N1 = 1 start bit, 8 data bits,no parity, 1 stop bit) using 3.3V logic high.
 VCC is nominal 5.0-7.4 V.

 ### Installation